cincibrainlab/SpectralEventsCchmc/README.md

 This toolbox is composed of a series of functions that find and analyze transient spectral activity (spectral events) in a time-series dataset, allowing for spectral event feature comparison between trial outcomes/conditions.
 Spectral events are defined as local maxima above a power threshold of a specified band in the non-averaged time-frequency responses (TFR).

+This fork is being used at CCHMC for testing purposes.
+Changes are made to incorporate different threshold methods for the `spectralevents_find` function.

 ## Functions
 ### spectralevents
 ```